-- "appeal period" has the meaning given to it in section 106(4) of the Enforcement Powers Law; - "Banking Supervision Law" means The Banking Supervision (Bailiwick of Guernsey) Law, 2020; - "Commission" means the Guernsey Financial Services Commission; - "Commissioner" means a person appointed by the States of Guernsey to be a member of the Commission under the FSC Law; - "Commissioners' Decisions Committee" or "CDC" means an ad-hoc committee comprising not less than three Commissioners; - "Commission Secretary" means the Secretary of the Commission; - "decision-maker" means all or any of the Executive Officers, an SDM, and a Commissioners' Decisions Committee; - "Enforcement Powers" means the Commission's powers of enforcement and sanction, which are derived principally from sections 23 to 39 and sections 42 to 45 of the Enforcement Powers Law; - "Executive" means, collectively, those individuals appointed, or employed, as officers of the Commission in the following positions: - a) Director General; - b) Director and Deputy Director of Authorisations; - c) Director and Deputy Directors of Banking and Insurance Division; - d) Director and Deputy Directors of Investment, Fiduciary and Pension Division; - e) Director and Deputy Director of Financial Crime Division; - f) Director and Deputy Director of Enforcement; - g) Director and Deputy Director of Risk and Financial Stability; - h) Deputy Director of Intelligence Services; and - i) General Counsel;
+"appeal period" has the meaning given to it in section 106(4) of the Enforcement Powers Law;

+"Banking Supervision Law" means The Banking Supervision (Bailiwick of Guernsey) Law, 2020;

+"Commission" means the Guernsey Financial Services Commission;

+"Commissioner" means a person appointed by the States of Guernsey to be a member of the Commission under the FSC Law;

+"Commissioners' Decisions Committee" or "CDC" means an ad-hoc committee comprising not less than three Commissioners;

+"Commission Secretary" means the Secretary of the Commission;

+"decision-maker" means all or any of the Executive Officers, an SDM, and a Commissioners' Decisions Committee;

+"Enforcement Powers" means the Commission's powers of enforcement and sanction, which are derived principally from sections 23 to 39 and sections 42 to 45 of the Enforcement Powers Law;

+"Executive" means, collectively, those individuals appointed, or employed, as officers of the Commission in the following positions:

+- a) Director General; - b) Deputy Director General; - c) Director and Deputy Director of Authorisations; - d) Director and Deputy Directors of Banking and Insurance Division; - e) Deputy Directors of Investment, Fiduciary and Pension Division; - f) Director and Deputy Directors of Financial Crime Division; - g) Director and Deputy Director of Enforcement; - h) Deputy Directors of Risk and Operations; - i) Deputy Director of Intelligence Services; - j) Deputy Director, Legal.

-- "Executive Review" means a review by an Executive Officer undertaken as set out at section 4; - "Executive Officer" means an individual holding any of the above Executive positions; - "Fiduciaries Law" means The Regulation of Fiduciaries, Administration Businesses and Company Directors etc (Bailiwick of Guernsey) Law, 2020; - "FSC Law" means The Financial Services Commission (Bailiwick of Guernsey) Law, 1987; - "Insurance Business Law" means The Insurance Business (Bailiwick of Guernsey) Law, 2002: - "IMII Law" means The Insurance Managers and Insurance Intermediaries (Bailiwick of Guernsey) Law, 2002; - "party" means any person who is the subject of the proposed Enforcement Power; - "POI Law" means The Protection of Investors (Bailiwick of Guernsey) Law, 2020; - "Prescribed Businesses Law" means The Prescribed Businesses (Bailiwick of Guernsey) Law, 2008: - "President of the Panel" means the individual chosen to assume the role of president of the SDM Panel; - "Principal Executive Officer" means the Relevant Executive Officer with responsibility for oversight of a particular matter throughout the enforcement process or their delegate; - "Registered Businesses Law" means The Registration of Non-Regulated Financial Services Businesses (Bailiwick of Guernsey) Law, 2008; - "Regulatory Laws" means the FSC Law, the Enforcement Powers Law, the Banking Supervision Law, the Fiduciaries Law, the Insurance Business Law, the IMII Law, the POI Law, the Prescribed Businesses Law, The Criminal Justice (Proceeds of Crime) (Bailiwick of Guernsey) Law, 1999, The Financial Services Commission (Site Visits) (Bailiwick of Guernsey) Ordinance, 2008, The Protection of Investors (Administration and Intervention) (Bailiwick of Guernsey) Ordinance, 2008 and the Registered Businesses Law; - "Relevant Executive Officer" means an Executive Officer of the Division to which a matter is connected.
+"Executive Review" means a review by an Executive Officer undertaken as set out at section 4;

+"Executive Officer" means an individual holding any of the above Executive positions;

+"Fiduciaries Law" means The Regulation of Fiduciaries, Administration Businesses and Company Directors etc (Bailiwick of Guernsey) Law, 2020;

+"FSC Law" means The Financial Services Commission (Bailiwick of Guernsey) Law, 1987;

+"Insurance Business Law" means The Insurance Business (Bailiwick of Guernsey) Law, 2002;

+"IMII Law" means The Insurance Managers and Insurance Intermediaries (Bailiwick of Guernsey) Law, 2002;

+"Lending, Credit & Finance Law" means The Lending, Credit and Finance (Bailiwick of Guernsey) Law, 2022;

+"party" means any person who is the subject of the proposed Enforcement Power;

+"POI Law" means The Protection of Investors (Bailiwick of Guernsey) Law, 2020;

+"Prescribed Businesses Law" means The Prescribed Businesses (Bailiwick of Guernsey) Law, 2008;

+"President of the Panel" means the individual chosen to assume the role of president of the SDM Panel;

+"Principal Executive Officer" means the Relevant Executive Officer with responsibility for oversight of a particular matter throughout the enforcement process or their delegate;

+"Registered Businesses Law" means The Registration of Non-Regulated Financial Services Businesses (Bailiwick of Guernsey) Law, 2008;

+"Regulatory Laws" means the FSC Law, the Enforcement Powers Law, the Banking Supervision Law, the Fiduciaries Law, the Insurance Business Law, the IMII Law, the POI Law, the Prescribed Businesses Law, The Criminal Justice (Proceeds of Crime) (Bailiwick of Guernsey) Law, 1999, The Financial Services Commission (Site Visits) (Bailiwick of Guernsey) Ordinance, 2008, The Protection of Investors (Administration and Intervention) (Bailiwick of Guernsey) Ordinance, 2008 and the Registered Businesses Law and the Lending, Credit & Finance Law;

+"Relevant Executive Officer" means an Executive Officer of the Division to which a matter is connected.
 A connection may exist due to, for example, supervisory or enforcement responsibility and/or the nature of allegations being made.
-There may be more than one Relevant Executive Officer in respect of a particular matter; - "Representation Period" has the meaning ascribed to it in paragraph 11.8; - "SDM Panel" means the panel of SDMs that have been selected to fulfil the Commission's powers of consideration, determination, and sanction in respect of Enforcement Powers under the Regulatory Laws;
+There may be more than one Relevant Executive Officer in respect of a particular matter;

+"Representation Period" has the meaning ascribed to it in section 11.8;

+"SDM Panel" means the panel of SDMs that have been selected to fulfil the Commission's powers of consideration, determination, and sanction in respect of Enforcement Powers under the Regulatory Laws;